Even with Y Combinator pedigree we initially struggled with fundraising. That was a blessing in disguise

 In the startup space, we first encountered reluctance towards early-stage hardware.
 Our proprietary smart oven is an essential component of the Tovala experience, fulfilling our promise of a fresh, frictionless meal.
 However, investors’ general wariness towards new hardware (particularly in 2016) became a barrier we needed to overcome and made it take much longer to sell in our ecosystem of software, hardware, and meal delivery.

 In our industry, there were multiple biases to overcome.
 Blue Apron had recently gone public with underwhelming results, deflating previously high enthusiasm for the meal kit category (a category which we’ve since distanced ourselves from).
 A few notable startups similarly combining hardware and consumables had also recently folded, which increased investor skepticism about the feasibility and longevity of businesses with a Keurig-like model.
-Third, Amazon’s acquisition of Whole Foods made investors hesitant about betting on any other company in food or meal delivery.
+And Amazon’s acquisition of Whole Foods made investors hesitant about betting on any other company in food or meal delivery.
 While we have always felt confident in our game-changing solution to the “what’s for dinner” dilemma, the timing of other startups’ failures and the potential of Amazon entering the market made fundraising significantly more challenging.

 We also have enough hindsight (and humility) to admit we made mistakes during early fundraising.
 In initial meetings, we leaned a little too heavily into the scrappy startup image, showing up with our lone prototype that was practically handmade and meals packed in Tupperware.
 We realized we weren’t making the future of Tovala real enough to our audiences.
 When we raised additional seed funding six months later, we came prepared.
 With our first Tovala meals in branded packaging, an early version of our app live, and a fleet of ovens at our makeshift offices we ensured investors could see the future we envisioned.